TerenceCLZhang/csv-to-text/README.md

 To use the application, follow these steps:

-1. Install Python and download this repository with the `git clone` command or download as a ZIP file.
+1. Install Python and download this repository with the `git clone` command, or download it as a ZIP file.

 2. Install the tkinter library with `pip install tkinter` for Windows and MacOS or `pip3 install tkinter` for Linux.

 3. Run the Application with either `python App.py` for Windows or MacOS or `python3 App.py` for Linux.
-Alternatively you can run the script by double clicking the App.py file.
+Alternatively, you can run the script by double-clicking the App.py file.

 ## How to Use